michael-sumner/go-make-things/content/articles/2011-02-11-wwf-file-format.md

 ---
 categories:
-- Art &amp; Science
+- Art and Science
-- Design &amp; UX
+- Design and UX
 date: '2011-02-11'
 url: /wwf-file-format/
 title: The (almost) genius new WWF file format